 - About Us

 - Creating Support

 - My Account

-*Chico Hamilton was born on this date in 1921, he was a Black jazz drummer and bandleader.
+*Chico Hamilton was born on this date in 1921, he was an Afro Mexican jazz drummer and bandleader.

 From Los Angeles, CA, born Forestorn Hamilton, his father, Jesse was Black and white (Scottish) and worked at the University Club of Southern California.
 His mother, Pearl Lee Gonzales Cooley Hamilton, was a school dietitian she was Mexican, Native American and Jewish.
 He and his two brothers attended Lafayette Junior High School.

 Before he had finished high school, Chico Hamilton started his career in a band with Charles Mingus, Illinois Jacquet, Ernie Royal, Dexter Gordon, Buddy Collette, and Jack Kelso.
 Engagements with Lionel Hampton, Slim & Slam, T-Bone Walker, Lester Young, Count Basie, Duke Ellington, Charlie Barnet, Billy Eckstine, Nat King Cole, Sammy Davis Jr., Billie Holiday, Gerry Mulligan and Lena Horne established his career.
 Hamilton appeared in the film You'll Never Get Rich (1941) as part of the backing group supporting Fred Astaire.
 Hamilton also performed on the soundtrack of the Bing Crosby and Bob Hope film Road to Bali (1952).